 Here is all the music available from Suitcase Music.
 This is Matt Kendrick's record label.
 This music is available from all streaming sources.
 Apple Music, Spotify and many others.
 It's on Amazon also.
-All these are linked to cdbaby.
+If you actually want a CD contact me.

 This is more straight-ahead jazz cd with some great tunes on it.
 It garnered a lot of rave reviews.
 It features trios, quartets, sextets, and "The Eternal Winds," an eight-piece wind group.
 MORE Bass City has “The Eternal Winds” on two cuts: “Cosmic Message” and “The Eternal Winds.”
 This is a unique group of woodwinds and brass, consisting of bassoon, oboe, flute, bass clarinet, trombone, trumpet, tuba and French horn.
 These Euro classical players from the Winston-Salem Symphony were not really accustomed to improvising, so Matt wrote out verbal instructions and other little devices to enable them to come up and play at the Jazz open mic night Matt’s hosted on Tuesday nights for years.
 Tuesday is concert night for the symphony musicians, and after the big concert, a lot of them come down the street to the club where Matt’s playing to hang out.
 They have their instruments and Matt, not being one to overlook an opportunity to do something different, formed “The Eternal Winds.”